Updated:

 Most studies conducted through BME communities have shown negative effects of racism on participation in sports.
 Most scholars have looked at racial and ethnic barriers have considered the identities and ethnic differences, and relations through sport.
 These studies have concluded that racism mediate experiences of BME communities in sports.

-Further studies have also confirmed low of involvements in sports among the BME communities.
+Further studies have also confirmed low of involvement in sports among the BME communities.
 Gender disparity is also a factor that influences participation in sporting events among the BME communities.
 There are few women from the BME communities participating in different sports.

 These facts have the whites take control and dominate the institution of sports.
-Consequently, any sports’ cultures have created conditions that may prevent any minority race to take part in sports and other sporting events (Rai and Finch, 1997).
+Consequently, any sports cultures have created conditions that may prevent any minority race to take part in sports and other sporting events (Rai and Finch, 1997).

 Past studies have also identified existence and damaging effects of racism in sports participation among the BME communities.
 The cultures developed have been to blame sports hooliganism based of fans and unrealistic expectations of the BME communities.

 This is because there are different levels of commitment and dynamic practices.
-This leads to confusion with regards to what can work in controlling negative impacts of racism of sports.
+This leads to confusion with regard to what can work in controlling negative impacts of racism of sports.
 Still, in most cases, sports management bodies tend to deny existence of racism in sports.
 The compositions of sports have led some scholars to believe that there is a solution in addressing white dominance in sports aspects.

 Ethnicities alone do not define participation in sports among the BME communities.
 Long and fellow researchers conclude “it is the way ethnicities intersect with gender, class, income, disability, age, religion and other factors that shape sporting opportunities” (Long et al, 2009).